official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Washington, 19 December 2002.
 50 Letter Straw to Manning, 30 December 2002, ‘Iraq: Conversation with Colin Powell, 30 December’.

-21

-Executive Summary143.
-In early 2003, Mr Straw still thought a peaceful solution was more likely than military action.
+143. In early 2003, Mr Straw still thought a peaceful solution was more likely than military action.
 Mr Straw advised Mr Blair on 3 January that he had concluded that, in the potential absence of a “smoking gun”, there was a need to consider a “Plan B”.51 The UK should emphasise to the US that the preferred strategy was peaceful disarmament.